Eastern Cape

-The Eastern Cape (Oos-Kaap /af/; eMpuma-Kapa) is one of the nine provinces of South Africa.
-Its capital is Bhisho, and its largest city is Gqeberha (Port Elizabeth).
-Due to its climate and nineteenth-century towns, it is a common location for tourists.
-It is also known for having been home to many anti-apartheid activists, including Nelson Mandela Steve Biko and Chris Hani.
+The Eastern Cape (Oos-Kaap /af/; eMpuma-Kapa; Aiǂoas!hub) is one of the nine provinces of South Africa.
+Its capital is Bhisho, and its largest city is Gqeberha (formerly Port Elizabeth).
+Due to its temperate climate and Victorian towns, it is a common location for tourists.
+It is also known for having been home to many anti-apartheid activists, including Nelson Mandela, Govan Mbeki, Walter Sisulu, Oliver Tambo, Raymond Mhlaba, Steve Biko, Robert Sobukwe and Chris Hani.

 The second largest province in the country (at 168,966 km^{2}) after the Northern Cape, it was formed in 1994 out of the Xhosa homelands or bantustans of Transkei and Ciskei, together with the eastern portion of the Cape Province.
 The central and eastern part of the province is the traditional home of the indigenous Xhosa people.
-In 1820 this area, which was known as the Xhosa Kingdom, began to be settled by Europeans who originally came from England, Scotland and Ireland.
+In 1820 this area, which was known as the Xhosa Kingdom, began to be settled by Europeans who originally came from Great Britain and Ireland.
 Eastern Cape is the only province in South Africa where the number of Black Africans declined from 86.6% to 85.7% since Apartheid ended in 1994.

 History

 The Eastern Cape province was formed in 1994, incorporating areas from the former Xhosa homelands of the Transkei and Ciskei, together with what was previously part of the Cape Province.
-This resulted in several anomalies, including the fact that the Province has four supreme courts (in Makhanda (formerly named Grahamstown), Gqeberha (formerly named Port Elizabeth), Bhisho and Mthatha, and had enclaves of KwaZulu-Natal in the province.
+This resulted in several anomalies, including the fact that the Province has four supreme courts (Makhanda (formerly named Grahamstown), Gqeberha (formerly named Port Elizabeth), Bhisho and Mthatha, and had enclaves of KwaZulu-Natal in the province.
 The latter anomaly has fallen away with amendments to municipal and provincial boundaries.

 The Xhosa Kingdom was one of the most powerful kingdoms in Africa, and had all states in the Eastern Cape as tributaries.
 Any group, people, or tribe that recognised the Xhosa Kingdom as Paramouncy became Xhosa, practiced Xhosa culture and used isiXhosa as their main language.
 Some of the tribes that fall under the category of Xhosa people include: AmaMpondo, AbaThembu, AmaMpondomise, AmaHlubi, AmaBhaca, AmaXesibe, AmaBomvana and more.